 Due to dependence on local availability and catching abilities, both adult and nymph, male and female, grasshoppers (species Melanoplus femurrubrum and Melanoplus differentialis) were caught in Nichols Arboretum, MI, in June and July 2016.
 The animals were refrigerated (average temperature 3ºC) until the experiments (average 4 days).

 To prepare for extracellular recording of the DCMD neuron, the grasshopper, further anesthetized in ice for 15 min after storage in the fridge since being caught, was taped ventral side up onto a corkboard on the SpikerBox, with its head and part of the thorax exposed.
 Its head was pulled back by thread taped to the SpikerBox to expose the neck connectives, where the contralateral nerve cord and DCMD axon could be found.
 The neck connectives could be seen with the naked eye, but an AmScope SE400-Z binocular microscope with 20X magnification was used for more precise visualization and electrode placement.
 A small incision in the middle of the neck was made using a 0.3mm insect pin.
-Then, the recording hook electrode (silver wire, 0.127mm), guided by the BYB 3D printed micromanipulator, was placed into the incision and around the neck connective contralateral to the eye that would be exposed to the visual stimuli and was insulated with Vaseline, which also kept the incised part from drying out.
-The reference electrode (silver map needle, 0.6mm diameter) was grounded in the thorax.
-Proper electrode position was confirmed by DCMD responses to exposure of the grasshopper to an approaching plastic stick.
+Then, the recording hook electrode (silver wire, 0.127mm), guided by the Backyard Brains 3D printed micromanipulator, was placed into the incision and around the neck connective contralateral to the eye that would be exposed to the visual stimuli and was insulated with Vaseline, which also kept the incised part from drying out.
+The reference electrode (silver map needle, 0.6mm diameter) was grounded in the grasshopper’s thorax.
+Proper electrode position was confirmed by recording DCMD responses (see below) when the grasshopper was exposed to an approaching plastic stick.
 For the experiment to begin, the longitudinal axis of the grasshopper’s body was oriented parallel to the iPad 10cm away such that the angle between the eye and the center of the screen was less than 1º.
 The setup was placed inside a cardboard box for maximal surrounding darkness during all experiments except the brightness tests.

 Visual Stimuli & Spike Amplification, Recording, and Sorting

-Electrophysiological measurements were carried out using the low-cost and open-source bioamplifier, the Spikerbox v.1.3c, developed by BYB.
+Electrophysiological measurements were carried out using the low-cost and open-source bioamplifier, the Spikerbox v.1.3c, developed by Backyard Brains (BYB).
 The SpikerBox has a 4x gain instrumentation amplifier, 220x gain amplifier bandpass-filtered 340-1300Hz, and a 20x gain audio amplifier.
-It also contains an input port for a Radioshack mini speaker (blue port and cable) and an output port for laptops and smartphones (green port and cable) to make neural activity audible and visual.
+It also contains an input port for a Radioshack mini speaker (blue port and cable) and an output port for laptops and smartphones (green port and cable) to make neural activity audible and recordable.
 During all experiments, the blue and green cables were connected.

 The BYB SpikeRecorder iPad application provides both the monocular visual stimuli and recording of DCMD activity.
-Visual stimuli consisted of expanding dark circles (of various radii, S, and velocities, v) on a white background to simulate an approaching and colliding object.
-Stimuli of pairs of S and v are randomly presented by the application.
-Parameters in the application include: distance between subject and stimulus/screen, object size and velocity, intertrial interval, and number of trials.
+Visual stimuli consisted of expanding dark dots (of various initial radii, S, and velocities, v) on a white background to simulate an approaching and colliding object.
+Parameters in the application include: distance between subject and stimulus/screen (fixed at 10cm), object size S (list all S) and velocity (list all v), inter-trial interval (list all v) (this was the amount of time between the end of the previous visual display and the commencement of the next looming trial, the iPad displays a blank white screen during this interval), and number of trials.
+Stimuli of particular parameters S and v are pseudo-randomly presented by the application such that each parameter is repeated 15 times.
 Recordings were done in the dark for maximal contrast intensity.
-Spikes were sorted from noise after recording in the application.
+Spikes were sorted from noise after recording in the iPad application.
 Sorting the spikes from one recording for one trial (one S, one v) allowed global sorting for the rest of the trials in one experiment.

 Checking the synchronization between simulated and recorded time of collision